 In this webinar hosted in collaboration with the New England Board of Higher Education (NEBHE), you will hear that after an increase of 19 percent in the number of graduates between 2000 and 2012, the Northeast region is not expected to reach those numbers again.
 The declines are driven by rapid contraction in the majority White student population in numbers too large that even robust growth of non-White populations will not offset them.
 Ross Gittell with the New Hampshire Community College System, Nyal Fuentes with the Massachusetts Department of Elementary and Secondary Education, and Peter Francese, a demographics and consumer markets expert, provide their reactions about these trends and how to accommodate them.

 Knocking at the College Door provides useful, accurate data to plan for the coming years.
-These webinars highlight various aspects of the data and feature experts, education leaders, and others providing insights into the implications of the changing demographics facing the nation.
+These reports highlight various aspects of the data and insights into the implications of the changing demographics facing the nation.

 In this webinar hosted in collaboration with the Midwestern Higher Education Compact (MHEC), you will hear that the Midwest faces steady declines in the total number of graduates in the coming years, resulting mostly from a rapidly contracting White youth population that is not offset by otherwise robust increases in the number of non-White graduates.
 Illinois, Michigan, and Ohio have generated about 48 percent of the region’s graduates in recent years and are a driving force of the projected trends in the Midwest.
 Eric Lichtenberger with the Illinois Board of Higher Education and Olga Volokhova with the Indiana Department of Workforce Development provide insights about what these trends mean for the Midwest and how to accommodate them.